baruishi/baru-solo-react-kanji-flashcards/README.md

 <br>

-The idea for that app started from my own personal need to customise the flashcards I use to learn Japanese vocabulary.
+The idea for the app started from my own personal need to customise the flashcards I use to learn Japanese vocabulary.
-I want to play around with more complex ways of defining the confidence of knowing a specific word.
+I want to have more complex ways of defining the confidence of knowing a specific word.
-The goal is to make it an android app and use more advanced back-end
+The goal is to make it an android app and use more advanced back-end.
+At this moment, the looks priorities the main functionality and eyestrain.

 <br>